Welcome to another Campaign Update, keeping you informed of our constant fight to make things better for bunnies.

 - Encouraging impulse purchases:

-The Easter bunny connection means that rabbits get a lot of press at Easter, but sadly it is a time when rabbits are commonly bought on impulse.
+The Easter bunny connection means that rabbits get a lot of press at Easter, but sadly, rabbits are commonly bought on impulse.
 This means that TV shows have even more responsibility to show everything that’s involved

 - The ‘H’ word: